Matrix-Studios-Software/skeleton/README.md

 # How To Use

 In order to use skeleton, you must first make a template of the type of server you will be creating.
 First, you must navigate to the file location that you have defined in the configuration for skeleton.
-Once you do this, you will see a folder called `templates` that you will place your server files into.
+Once you do this, you will see a folder called `targets` that you will place your server files into.

 Once you have completed the first step, you can create a file called `template-config.json` and set it up.
 An example JSON configuration would look like this: